 Fun does not mean that instruction is superficial or lightweight.
 Expect to gain a comprehensive and technical understanding of bows and arrows.
 Chuck knows his stuff and will share with you the appreciation he has for equipment and perfect arrow flight.
 He leads all the teaching activities and has had great success with with all age groups from age 5 to 90.
 Small teams from large Corporate Groups, Scouting Organizations, Family Groups, husbands and wives - have all found this instruction exceptional.

 The focus is on traditional equipment and building personal confidence through achievement in a relaxed setting.
 It's a different teaching style.
-I want you to walk away with a sense of accomplishment.
-I like traditional equipment because the connection between mind and muscles to the wooden bow is absolute and uncomplicated.
+Walk away with a sense of accomplishment.
+A benefit of traditional equipment is the connection between mind and muscles to a wooden bow which is absolute and uncomplicated.
 With the first lesson, you will begin to compete with yourself to improve and master skills.
 You might even begin competing with others on your first visit but any competition is done in a positive and encouraging manner aimed at increasing focus and performance.

 Expect the initial lesson to go for about 2 hours to get a solid grounding in form and equipment to build upon in future shooting sessions.
 It is never rushed or hurried.